michaelrn2288/meme-generator/README.md

 ---

 The project fetch data from an API to generate a meme.
-You an put a text on the top and on the bottom of the meme.
+You can put a text on the top and on the bottom of the meme.